Tricklebyte/BlazorId_App/README.md

 * Authentication in SignalR apps is established with the initial connection.
 * The CascadingAuthenticationState component receives the authentication information upon intial connection and cascades this information to all descendant components.<br/><br/>

-**Identity-Api.razor**
-* The Authorize attribute in the Identity-App component performs an Authorization check when a user attempts to access the component.
-* It uses the same authorization policy as the API, **CanViewIdentity**, located in the shared project.

 ### AuthorizeRouteView component
 * Configured in App.razor